nealcaren/CrisisOpportunity/markdown/race_traits.md

 charset: 'UTF-8'
 lang:    'en'

-title: A Review of Hoffman's *Race&nbsp;Traits and Tendencies of the American Negro*
+title: "A Review of Hoffman's *Race Traits and Tendencies of the American Negro*."
+citation_title: "A Review of Hoffman's *Race Traits and Tendencies of the American Negro*."
-short_title: Race Traits
+short_title: "Race Traits"

 author:
 - name: Kelly Miller
 - affiliation: ""

-date: 1897

-citation: <em>The American Negro Academy,</em> Occasional Papers, No 1, 1897.

-citation_title: A Review of Hoffman's Race Traits and Tendencies of the American Negro
+citation: "A Review of Hoffman's *Race Traits and Tendencies of the American Negro*.  *American Negro Academy Occasional Papers,* No 1.
+1897."

-citation_journal_title: The American Negro Academy
+citation_journal_title: American Negro Academy Occasional Papers
 citation_author: Miller, Kelly
 citation_publication_date: 1897
-citation_issue: 1
+citation_volume: 1
 citation_firstpage: 1
-citation_lastpage: 40
+citation_lastpage: 36

 ---

-[[3]{#Page_3}]{.pagenum}
+[3]{.pagenum}

 In August, 1896, there was published, under the auspices of the American Economic Association, a work entitled "Race Traits and Tendencies of the